streams-json/streams.json/README.md

 # streams.json
-`streams.json` is a file store in the site root use for listing stream url for radio, tv, webradio or webtv.
+`streams.json` is a file store in the site root use for stream url for radio, tv, webradio or webtv.

 ## What is streams.json for?